RACV Logo

 Day 1: Hanoi

-Day 2: Hanoi city ride
+Day 2: Hanoi

-Day 6: Halong Bay & Ninh Binh Cycling
+Day 6: Bac Ninh to Halong Bay

-Day 7: Halong Bay & Hanoi
+Day 7: Hanoi

 Day 8: Hanoi

 There are no activities planned after breakfast today and your adventure comes to an end.
-You're free to leave at any time after check out.
-If you'd like to extend your stay in Hanoi, just get in touch with your booking agent ahead of time to organise additional accommodation.
+You’re free to leave at any time after checkout.
+If you’d like to extend your stay in Hanoi, just get in touch with your booking agent ahead of time to organise additional accommodation.

 Enquire now